Find out what the website needs to fix first.

 The prioritized 90-day plan.

-Every finding is ranked by one question: how much will fixing this move leads or bookings, set against how much it costs to fix.
-The plan leads with the highest-leverage fix or sequence of fixes and lays out the next 90 days.
+Every finding is ranked by impact, effort, and dependency.
+The plan leads with the highest-leverage fix or sequence of fixes, then lays out what should happen over the next 90 days.

 - 04